-Lease includes any lease, sub-lease or other arrangement where possession and use of property is transferred for a limited period in return for rent and under certain specified conditions in accordance with the PCA - Glossary of Property Terms.
+Lease includes any lease, sub-lease or other arrangement where possession and use of property is transferred for a limited period in return for rent and under certain specified conditions in accordance with the Property Council of Australia (PCA) - Glossary of Property Terms.
 This includes heads of agreement, exchange of letters, memorandum of understanding, contract, licence or agreement under which an Entity may occupy part or all of a building that is not owned by the Entity.
 It excludes arrangements to hire venues on a short-term basis.